"Medscape Medical News

 (estradiol) Transdermal Spray

-Read this PATIENT INFORMATION before you start using Evamist and read the patient information each time you refill your Evamist prescription.
+Read this Patient Information before you start using EVAMIST and each time you get a refill.
 There may be new information.
-This information does not take the place of talking to your healthcare provider about your menopausal symptoms and their treatment.
+This information does not take the place of talking to your healthcare provider about your menopausal symptoms or your treatment.

-- Do not use estrogens with progestins to prevent heart disease, heart attack or dementia
+- Do not use estrogens with progestins to prevent heart disease, heart attack, strokes, or dementia.

-Evamist is a medicine that contains estradiol (an estrogen hormone).
-When applied to the skin, estradiol is absorbed through the skin into the bloodstream.
+EVAMIST is a prescription medicine spray that contains estradiol (an estrogen hormone).

 - Reduce moderate to severe hot flashes